AlexKman/NC-News-Project/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-## Deployment

-This version of the site is hosted live on Netlify.
-To host your own version on netlify, you can follow these steps:

-1. Install the Netlify CLI by running `sudo npm i -g netlify`
-2. Make sure you're in the local project folder
-3. Run `netlify login` in your terminal to sign in to your Netlify account - or create one.
-4. Run `netlify deploy` and follow the instructions in the CLI to host the site.
-5. Done!
-You should now be able to view the live version of your site.

 ## Built with

-[Create React App](https://github.com/facebook/create-react-app) - Used to bootstrap the app and streamline the creation process. \
+[Create React App](https://github.com/facebook/create-react-app) - To bootstrap the app and streamline the creation process.
-[Axios](https://www.npmjs.com/package/axios) - Sends requests to the backend API \
+[Axios](https://www.npmjs.com/package/axios) - Sends requests to the backend API.
-[Reach/Router](https://github.com/reach/router) - Routing system used throughout the site \
+[Reach/Router](https://github.com/reach/router) - Routing system used throughout the site.

 ## Authors